lyndasowunmi/Portfolio/README.md

 Portfolio Website

-A website that showcases all of my portfolio projects that I created.
+A website that showcases all of the portfolio projects that I created.

-Features
+Features:

-.
-Built using Javascript, HTML, CSS, JavaScript, & React .
-Mobile-responsive
+- Built using HTML, CSS, and JavaScript
-.
-The portfolio includes;
+- Mobile-responsive

-- The mock up of a real single page website
+- The portfolio includes;

-- A Dictionary with API keys using JSON data.
+  - The whole page mock up of a real website
-- A Sight Words Generator
+  - A Dictionary built with API keys using JSON data from Merriam-Websters Dictionary/Thesaurus